Senior Mustangs At Skydog

 Eighty percent of gray-colored horses will get melanomas, which are cancer tumors.
 Melanoma tumors can become larger and more prevalent as a gray horse ages.
 Our Swayze was rescued out of a kill pen with melanomas around his rectum which he has had lasered off twice to keep everything moving back there.
 We keep a close eye on all our grey horses for signs of this.

 We might find he would do better there for the winter so we will assess him and decide where he ends up.
-We cannot wait to meet him and find out where he is from.
 He has a curly wave to his coat which may just turn into full curly in the winter so that would be incredible.
 And if not - we will love him just the same for the rest of his days.

-Darling Willie doesn’t have a sponsor and would love one to help him with the extra care he will get when he arrives with us.
+Darling Harry doesn’t have a sponsor and would love one to help him with the extra care he will get when he arrives with us.

-Dorothy, like Willie above, was found in a kill pen in Kansas with no interest in her.
+Dorothy, like Prince Harry above, was found in a kill pen in Kansas with no interest in her.
 She isn’t just old she is tiny and probably of little “use” to anyone at this point at her life.

 She has become such a popular horse at Skydog Oregon due to her sweet gentle nature and love of scratches.
 She is currently in the barn but will be added to a herd as soon as she is stronger and has gained some more weight.